xkero/quickgrab/readme.md

 ## Usage

 Once installed you can then run quickshot via the `quickshot` command in a terminal or bind it to a key in your window manager/compositor.
-You can drag the screen to create a selection
+Once run you can drag anywhere on the screen to create a selection, underneath you'll see a row of buttons for functions to perform on it.

 ## Todo